Lefkada Ionian Islands, Greece Travel Guide

 Moderate hike with a short, steep climb over a hill to reach secluded Milos Beach.
 Rewarding coastal views.

-Moderate to challenging hike.
+Of medium to hard difficulty hike.
 Demands good footwear and river crossings, a wilder, untouched natural experience.

-Always use appropriate safety gear for adventure sports.
-Seek reputable operators.
+Always use appropriate protective equipment for adventure sports.
+Seek reliable operators.
 Check weather conditions before outdoor activities.

 Engage with Lefkada's rich cultural heritage through various immersive experiences.